genelewis/countySTATS/README.md

 # Oklahoma Policy Institute: CountySTATS
-This project is a remake of the five (now six) charts used on OKPolicy CountySTATS: https://okpolicy.org/resources/countystats-2015/
+This project is a redesign of the five (now six) charts used on OKPolicy CountySTATS: https://okpolicy.org/resources/countystats-2015/

 These charts have been simplified, and now rely on HTML/JavaScript using the [D3.js library](https://d3js.org/) for added transitions and user interactivity.